Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Synthetic experiments on the mixture of truncated Gaussians distribution

-For completeness, we illustrate the dependence on the variance and the seed size of regular uncertainty sampling with following experiments.
+For completeness, we illustrate the dependence on the variance and the seed size of regular margin-based sampling with following experiments.
 To simulate realistic settings, we set $d=1000$, $\nunl = 10^5$, $\nseed = 10$, $\stdsig = 3$ and $\mean = 3$.

 First, we perform a set of experiments to analyze the dependence on the variance $\stdsig$ and to also confirm to main intuition empirically.
-We compute the average distance to the decision boundary of the ground truth $\thetastar$ of a labeled set acquired through uncertainty and uniform sampling.
-Indeed, in Figure \ref{fig:synth_margin} we see that the average margin of uncertainty sampling decreases with increasing $\sigma$.
-Moreover, we note that uncertainty sampling indeed queries points close to the optimal decision boundary.
-In Figure \ref{fig:synth_test_error} we observe that, as predicted by Lemma~\ref{lem:alphabounds}, the decrease of the average margin gap is directly correlated with an increase of the error gap between uncertainty and uniform sampling.
-Hence, our main intuition is also here empirically verifiable: uncertainty sampling queries points relatively close to the ground truth, which causes in high dimensions the max-$\ell_2$-margin classifier to rely more on the non-signal components to classify the training data.
+We compute the average distance to the decision boundary of the ground truth $\thetastar$ of a labeled set acquired via M-AL and PL.
+Indeed, in Figure \ref{fig:synth_margin} we see that the average margin of M-AL decreases with increasing $\sigma$.
+Moreover, we note that M-AL indeed queries points close to the optimal decision boundary.
+In Figure \ref{fig:synth_test_error} we observe that, as predicted by Lemma~\ref{lem:alphabounds}, the decrease of the average margin gap is directly correlated with an increase of the error gap between M-AL and PL.
+Hence, our main intuition is also here empirically verifiable: M-AL queries points relatively close to the ground truth, which causes in high dimensions the max-$\ell_2$-margin classifier to rely more on the non-signal components to classify the training data.

 Secondly, we perform a set of experiments to an analyze the dependence on the seed size $\nseed$.
-In Figure~\ref{fig:synth_seed_size}, we see that the test error gap between uncertainty and uniform sampling closes slowly for an increasing seed size.
+In Figure~\ref{fig:synth_seed_size}, we see that the test error gap between M-AL and PL closes slowly for an increasing seed size.
 However, we note that the gap remains non-zero for all seed sizes up to $d/4$. \looseness=-1